 Nicholas Edward Cave released Ghosteen, his seventeenth album in 2019, at the age of 62, he wasn’t even supposed to have lived that long, a heroin addict for twenty years with a violent and self-destructive nature, his early demise was confidently predicted.
 From the drug-fueled, emaciated aggression and antagonism of his early days in the Birthday Party, a band often dubbed the most violent in Britain, who openly despised their own audiences, Cave and his cohorts appeared to be on a collision course with destruction, and when hard drugs notoriously entered the mix, the writing was on the wall.
 Yet this prime candidate for membership of what Kurt Cobain’s mother described as “that stupid club,” has evolved into one of our most consistent artists, evolving new aspects, plumbing new depths and finding more areas of life and love to explore in his unique, grimly wry baritone.

-Cave and The Bad Seeds, have morphed slowly over the past decades from the savage Weimar avant-bluesmen of their 1984 debut album From Her To Eternity into something more profound, broader in scope, while surviving the death of family and bandmates – Nick’s father Colin and his son Arthur, bandmates Tracy Pew, Conway Savage, and Roland S. Howard; potentially crippling personnel upheavals, notably, the departures of Blixa Bargeld (above) and Mick Harvey; long-time heroin use; marriage, divorce, rehab, romances, break-ups, and children, to be hitting the peak of their critical and commercial appeal forty years later, still experimenting and evolving, in a way that has delighted their fans.
+Cave and The Bad Seeds, have morphed slowly over the past decades from the savage Weimar avant-bluesmen of their 1984 debut album From Her To Eternity into something more profound, broader in scope, while surviving the death of family and bandmates – Nick’s father Colin and his son Arthur, bandmates Tracy Pew, Conway Savage, Roland S. Howard, and most recently Anita Lane; potentially crippling personnel upheavals, notably, the departures of Blixa Bargeld (above) and Mick Harvey; long-time heroin use; marriage, divorce, rehab, romances, break-ups, and children, to be hitting the peak of their critical and commercial appeal forty years later, still experimenting and evolving, in a way that has delighted their fans.

 Cave’s record sales have never been stellar, although his last dozen albums were all hits here and in the UK and Europe, and despite his long-term fascination with delta blues and Southern Gothic imagery, his chart presence in the States has been muted, with his best seller there being the Skeleton Tree album (#27) in 2016.Yet recent times have seen a more vulnerable and accessible Nick Cave emerge, thanks in part to the exposure of his music on film soundtracks like The Proposition, The Road, and The English Surgeon, and the TV show Peaky Blinders, his presence in the mainstream consciousness is stronger than ever.
 But after four decades of delighting his unfailingly loyal fanbase with unique and vivid songs of violence, religion, madness, intense love and great beauty, it’s his ever-deepening relationship with his audience, triggered by personal tragedy, that has reignited the fire that’s burned throughout his finest moments.His recent series of in-concert Q&A sessions have been unflinchingly honest and emotionally open, while in the Red Hand Files, he responds to a series of emails answering fans’ questions and offering advice that varies from wryly hilarious for more flippant correspondents, to deeply moving, his thoughts on grief are, understandably particularly poignant, given the accidental death of his son Arthur in 2015.